Badge photo

 0.058020770920711007

-Finding correlations
+Finding Correlations

 Before we move on to creating a better algorithm, let's see if anything correlates well with hotel_cluster.
 This will tell us if we should dive more into any particular columns.
 We can find linear correlations in the training set using the corr method: